 Alongside heavy tread, moisture is the main contributor to underlay degradation.
 If it absorbs too much liquid, it’ll smell damp, necessitating replacement long before its cushioning collapses.

-If your home suffers from damp, a dehumidifier and open window vents will help.
-Also, mop up any spillages or stains before they soak through the carpet to form mould or mildew.
+If your home has damp, a dehumidifier and open window vents will help.
+Also, mop up spillages or stains before they soak through the carpet to form mould or mildew.

 Final Thoughts – How Long Does Carpet Underlay Last?